David Crosby: Acting career

-Drug, alcohol, and arrests
+Drugs, alcohol, and arrests

 Crosby spent nine months in a Texas state prison after being convicted of several drugs and weapons offenses in 1985.
 The drug charges were related to possession of heroin and cocaine.

 Later in 1985, Crosby was arrested in California for drunken driving, a hit-and-run driving accident, and possession of a concealed pistol and drug paraphernalia.
 He was arrested after driving into a fence in a Marin County suburb, where officers found a .45-caliber pistol and cocaine in his car.

 On March 7, 2004, Crosby was charged with criminal possession of a weapon in the third degree, illegal possession of a hunting knife, illegal possession of ammunition, and illegal possession of about one ounce of marijuana.
 He left the items behind in his New York City hotel room.
 Authorities said a "hotel employee searched the suitcase for identification and found about an ounce of marijuana, rolling papers, two knives, and a .45-caliber pistol.
 Mr. Crosby was arrested when he returned to the hotel to pick up his bag."
 After spending 12 hours in jail, he was released on $3,500 bail.
 Crosby pleaded guilty in New York State Supreme Court to attempted criminal possession of a weapon on July 4, 2004; he was fined $5,000 and received no jail time.
 Prosecutors did not seek a more severe penalty on the weapons charge because the pistol was registered in California and was stowed safely in his luggage when it was found.
 A charge of unlawful possession of marijuana was dismissed.
 Crosby was discharged by the court on condition that he pay his fine and not get arrested again.